PriceTT/DSND4/README.md

 </p>

-All code used for the analysis can he found in the [notebook](https://github.com/PriceTT/DSND4/edit/master/README.md).
+All code used for the analysis can he found in the [notebook](https://github.com/PriceTT/DSND4/blob/master/1-EDA.ipynb).

 To read the blog post associated with the article, you can go [here](https://medium.com/@pricett/simple-method-to-assess-your-next-crypto-investment-9443f56ee4bf).

-## Files
+## Files in the Repo
-* 1-EDA.ipynb: Notebe for the analysis
+* 1-EDA.ipynb: [notebook](https://github.com/PriceTT/DSND4/blob/master/1-EDA.ipynb) for the analysis
 ### data
 * raw
   * Coinmarketcap.csv: Raw data